bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 ## OSD Cluster Capacity Calculation

-To calculate whether the cluster being evaluated has available capacity Kas Fleet Manager will check whether the number of remaining Kafka Connections or remaining Kafka Partitions (provided in `.status.remaining`) is less than what a single Kafka Cluster of Model T consumes correspondingly.
+To calculate whether the cluster being evaluated has available capacity Kas Fleet Manager will check whether the number of remaining Dinosaur Connections or remaining Dinosaur Partitions (provided in `.status.remaining`) is less than what a single Dinosaur Cluster of Model T consumes correspondingly.

 If there's available capacity then the cluster will be marked as `ready` if it wasn't already.